 Get all the latest Doctor Who updates direct to your inbox

-Following that the series went back to a weekly Sunday evening release date (as it did in 2018), and the next episode (Episode 9, called Ascension of the Cybermen) airs on Sunday 23rd February at 7:10pm.
+Following that the series went back to a weekly Sunday evening release date (as it did in 2018), and the next episode (Episode 10, called The Timeless Children) airs on Sunday 1st March at 6:50pm on BBC One.

 What is the next episode of Doctor Who season 12 called?
 What’s it about?

-The episode is written by series showrunner Chris Chibnall, and is the first of a two-part story concluded with the following week’s episode The Timeless Children.
+The episode is written by series showrunner Chris Chibnall, and is the second of a two-part story that began with the previous week’s Ascension of the Cybermen.

 Are the Cybermen returning to Doctor Who?

-After making a grand return in series 12 episode 8, the Cybermen are apparently the main villains in two-part finale story Ascension of the Cybermen/The Timeless Children.
+After making a grand return in series 12 episode 8, the Cybermen are (alongside the Master) the main villains in two-part finale story Ascension of the Cybermen/The Timeless Children.

 “It’s a story in which you’re going to be encountering a particularly relentless and ferocious set of Cybermen,” Chibnall said.